cardano-scaling/hydra/sample-node-config/aws/README.md

 > Cannot log in to the VM using `scripts/login.sh`

-This script uses `AWS_PROFILE` environment variable to activate the corresponding service account and use `ssh` to log in.
+This script uses `ssh` to log in.
 Check authorizations of the service account.

 > Terraform fails to run `scripts/configure-testnet.sh` on the VM